anuraggupta704/anuraggupta704.github.io/_posts/2022-4-22-Numerical Challenges occurs in SIMP based Topology Optimization.md

 b) This issue can be avoided by using perimeter constraints or mesh independent filtering.

-**C) Local minima:
+**C) Local minima**:
-**a) The problems of the topology optimization are generally non-convex, meaning there are so many local minima exists for that problem.
+a) The problems of the topology optimization are generally non-convex, meaning there are so many local minima exists for that problem.

 b) It refers to the problem of getting different optimized results for the same level of discretized design domain when choosing different parameters of the optimization algorithm.